Steam-Locomotive/PicoCTF-2014-Write-ups/README.md

  |/-=|\_\_\_|=    ||    ||    ||    |\_\_\_\_\_/~\\\\\_\_\_/               |\_D\_\_D\_\_D\_|  |\_D\_\_D\_\_D\_|
   \\\\\_/      \\\\O=====O=====O=====O\_/      \\\\\_/                  \\\\\_/   \\\\\_/    \\\\\_/   \\\\\_/
 </pre>
 CTFs, or Capture-The-Flags, are computer security competitions where contestants must solve challenges to find a flag (typically a string).
 These challenges can range in subject and difficulty from reverse engineering files to exploiting buffer overflows.
-[PicoCTF](http://picoctf.com) is a CTF created by student-run organizations at [Carnegie Mellon University](http://www.cmu.edu/index.shtml) targetted towards middle and high schoolers.
+[PicoCTF](http://picoctf.com) is a CTF created by student-run organizations at [Carnegie Mellon University](http://www.cmu.edu/index.shtml) targeted towards middle and high schoolers.

 We are Steam Locomotive, a team of 5 high school students from the [Liberal Arts and Science Academy](http://lasaonline.org) in Austin, TX.
 We are: